Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP 2.2.2 =
+* WIP - Option to create a Buy Now link using a simple URL (instead of a shortcode).

 = 2.2.1 =
 * Software License Manager plugin integration issue fixed.
 * Added a new function in the logger class to log array data (when needed).